 - When spring arrives in Australia, it means that summer is on the way!

-- After a few weeks of cooler winter weather, I’m so ready for the heat to come back again and spring is where it all begins.
+- After a few weeks of cooler winter weather, I’m so ready for the heat to come back again and spring is when it all begins.

 - The weather tends to be less volatile in spring in Australia – summer is our storm season in Queensland and spring tends to be much calmer.

-- It’s not yet humid in spring so the weather can feel much more bearable than our sticky summer heat.
+- It’s not yet humid in spring in Queensland so the weather can feel much more bearable than our sticky summer heat.

 - Spring is the ideal time to visit some of the places that get a bit too hot in peak summer like Far North Queensland or Uluru.